Lily Murphy

-Lily Rose Murphy (born 13 February 2006) is an English professional footballer who plays as a forward for Women's Super League club Manchester City and the England under-19s.
-As a versatile athlete she has represented England at youth level for sprinting, and previously played on loan for National League football clubs Stockport County, AFC Fylde, and Stoke City.
+Lily Rose Murphy (born 13 February 2006) is an English professional footballer who plays as a left winger for Women's Super League club Aston Villa, on loan from Manchester City, and the England under-20 national team.

 Youth career

-Murphy played for Blackburn Rovers under-14s in the Talent Pathway League, scoring 6 goals in 5 appearances.
-She then joined the Manchester City Academy in 2022, as a lifelong support of the club, scoring 5 goals in 21 appearances for the development squad.
+Murphy began her youth career playing for Manchester United before moving to Blackburn Rovers under-14s in the Talent Pathway League, scoring 6 goals in 5 appearances.
+She has also represented England at youth level in athletics.

+In 2022, she joined the Manchester City Academy; Murphy is a lifelong supporter of the club.